In this tutorial, we’re going to take a daytime photograph and turn it into a rainy night scene.

-We’ll start out by adding a blur filter to create the illusion of motion.
-Then we’ll start adding various adjustment layers to make it seem as if this photograph was taken at night.
+We’ll start by adding a blur filter to create the illusion of motion.
+Then we’ll begin adding various adjustment layers to make it seem as if this photograph was taken at night.

 I’ll also show you how to add very accurate lens flares using the Precise Flare Center which helps you position lens flares exactly in the place you want.

-We’ll finish off this effect by creating realistic looking rain using patterns and layer styles in multiple layers, which is a more advance way to create rain (or snow) than the typical noise and motion blur effect that you’ve probably seen before.
+We’ll finish off this effect by creating realistic-looking rain using patterns and layer styles in multiple layers, which is a more advanced way to create rain (or snow) than the typical noise and motion blur effect that you’ve probably seen before.